-The Dighton Planning Board shall administer, implement and enforce this section of the regulations as it pertains to any development activities requiring Planning Board approval.
-Notwithstanding, however, the Dighton Zoning Board of Appeals shall administrate, enforce, and issue any permits required by this regulation or the town's Stormwater Bylaw for any activities associated with an application for a comprehensive permit pursuant to M.G.L.
-C. 40B, s.
-20-23.
-The Dighton Conservation Commission shall administer, implement and enforce this section of the regulations as it pertains to any development activities subject to review under the Massachusetts Wetlands Regulations or the Town of Dighton Wetlands Bylaw.
+Administration - The Dighton Planning Board shall administer, implement and enforce this section of the regulations as it pertains to commercial and/or industrial development activities.
+The Dighton Conservation Commission shall administer, implement and enforce this section of the regulations as it pertains to residential development activities.
 Any powers granted to or duties imposed upon the Planning Board and/or the Conservation Commission may be delegated in writing to its employees or agents.
-Henceforth, the Dighton Planning Board and Conservation Commission shall be referred to as the "Administering Authority" of the "SECTION 7.
-LAND DISTURBANCE AND PRE/POST-CONSTRUCTION RUNOFF CONTROL" section of these regulations.
+Henceforth, the Dighton Planning Board and Conservation Commission shall be referred to as the "Administering Authority" of the "LAND DISTURBANCE AND POST-CONSTRUCTION RUNOFF CONTROL" section of these regulations.